ECW The Doctor Is In: Event

 The fifth bout saw 2 Cold Scorpio face Chris Jericho in Jericho's final appearance with ECW before departing to join World Championship Wrestling.
 2 Cold Scorpio defeated Jericho by pinfall using a shooting star press.

 In the sixth bout, ECW World Television Champion Shane Douglas defended his title against Pitbull #2.
-Pitbull #2 was accompanied to the ring by his tag team partner, Pitbull #1, who was wearing a neck brace after suffering a broken neck at Heat Wave when Douglas gave him a DDT onto the ECW World Television Championship.
+Pitbull #2 was accompanied to the ring by his tag team partner, Pitbull #1, who was wearing a neck brace after suffering a cervical fracture of his spine at Heat Wave when Douglas gave him a DDT onto the ECW World Television Championship.
 The match saw Pitbull #2 repeatedly target Douglas' neck in an attempt to avenge Pitbull #1.
 The match ended when a heavily bleeding Pitbull #2 attempted to give Douglas a Superbomb but was unable to deliver the move due to weakness from blood loss, enabling Douglas to counter and give him two belly-to-belly suplexes for a pinfall victory.

 The seventh bout was a "dream partners" tag team match between rivals Brian Lee and Tommy Dreamer, with Lee choosing Taz as his partner and Dreamer choosing the debuting "Dr. Death" Steve Williams.
 The match ended when Lee pinned Dreamer following a Prime Time Slam onto a trash can.
 During the match, Dreamer's valet Beulah McGillicutty brawled with Taz's manager Bill Alfonso, suffering a broken wrist in the process.

 The penultimate match was a four-way tag team elimination match for the ECW World Tag Team Championship, with the Eliminators defending against the Bruise Brothers, the Gangstas, and the Samoan Gangsta Party.
 The Samoan Gangsta Party were the first team eliminated after New Jack performed a 187 on Sammy Silk and pinned him.
 The Bruise Brothers were the second team eliminated after the Eliminators performed Total Elimination on one of the Brothers and pinned him.
 The Gangstas won the match by pinfall after another 187 from New Jack to John Kronus, thus becoming the new ECW World Tag Team Champions.

 The main event was a stretcher match between Rob Van Dam and Sabu in a continuation of their rivalry that had begun at Hostile City Showdown.
 Sabu won the match after Van Dam attempted a somersault plancha on Sabu while he lay on the stretcher outside of the ring, only for Sabu to roll out of the way, resulting in Van Dam knocking himself unconscious atop the stretcher.